netj/3x/docs/tutorial/README.md

 #### 2.2.
 Define Inputs & Outputs
-Next, we shall tell 3X what the input parameters to our experimental program are and the output values of interest.
+Next, we shall tell <span class="sans-serif">3X</span> what the input parameters to our experimental program are and the output values of interest.

 Suppose we want to vary the input size, the initial order of input for different sorting algorithms.
-We can tell 3X that we have three input parameters for our experiment in the following steps.
+We can tell <span class="sans-serif">3X</span> that we have three input parameters for our experiment in the following steps.

 ##### Input 1. `algo` for choosing the sorting algorithm to test